 Pros: Social media is now the easiest way for companies to interact with their customers quickly and informally, generating a culture of online engagement that far outreaches traditional methods of communication.
 We now live in an era in which customers make most of their purchasing decisions online, so social engagement has become the best way to encourage long-term, easy-to-maintain relationships.

-Cons: For the publishers selling ads performance is an ongoing battle.
-To maximize profits they push the envelope on their offerings, spreading from standard banners to creative popovers, media players, and full page takeovers.
-The performance implications of adding these heavy assets is obvious for anyone who spends time online: How many times have you seen flashy ad schemes destroy the usability of a page when something goes wrong with the animation or video player?
+Cons: For the publishers selling ads and performance is an ongoing battle.
+To maximize profits they push the envelope on their offerings, spreading from standard banners to creative popovers, media players, and full-page takeovers.
+The performance implications of adding these heavy assets are obvious for anyone who spends time online: How many times have you seen flashy ad schemes destroy the usability of a page when something goes wrong with the animation or video player?
 In those cases, how many times have you waited for the page to resolve itself?
 Probably not many.

 Pros: Gamification uses game design techniques and mechanics to engage audiences with otherwise nongame content, with things like leaderboards, contests, quizzes and other online games.
 These are inherently engaging, as they speak to our desires to express our opinions, compete, and learn more in bite-sized bits.
 Gamification promotes users to complete a desired action, and is largely used by marketers today as a way to engage visitors online.
 More than 70% of the world’s largest 2,000 companies are expected to use gamification at least once by the end of 2014, and vendors claim that it can lead to a 100% to 150% pickup in engagement metrics (Source).
 It’s entertaining, portable, and somewhat addictive, meaning longer time on site and more visitors.

 Cons: It gets old fast.
-Attention spans are short, and the willingness of visitors to repeat the same game again and again is low.
+Attention spans are short, and the willingness of visitors to repeat the same game, again and again, is low.
 It also ages quickly, and gamification that is even a few months old can look outdated.
-A smooth, reliable, and well-curated web experience can be broken up by a feature like gamification feels bolted on or foreign.
-Plus if games cause performance issues or distract users from more important processes — like finding information they are looking for — it’s no better than old-school forms of “interruptive” marketing.
+A smooth, reliable, and well-curated web experience can be broken up by a feature like gamification that feels bolted on or foreign.
+Plus if games cause performance issues or distract users from more important processes — like finding the information they are looking for — it’s no better than old-school forms of “interruptive” marketing.

 What to do: Before you buy into the hype, make sure any game will be inserted seamlessly and elegantly into your existing experience, whether that’s mobile or desktop.
-If the game involves taking people off you own site onto a third-party platform, or inserting a lot of third party scripts onto your site, weigh the performance risk of “the unknown”.
+If the game involves taking people off your own site onto a third-party platform or inserting a lot of third-party scripts onto your site, weigh the performance risk of “the unknown”.
 Sending your users into an environment you don’t control is always risky.

 Image from Flickr